 Research is an important facet of departmental activities, and research training is emphasized in its educational programs.
 Investigative efforts focus on animals as models of human disease and the use of animals in biomedical research.
-Major interests include cardiovascular disease (especially atherosclerosis),
+Major interests include cardiovascular disease (especially atherosclerosis), cancer biology and risk assessment, diabetes and obesity, behavioral biology such as depression and anxiety, women's health/reproductive medicine, nutrition, comparative pathology, and substance abuse.

 There is an active interest in the biology and diseases of nonhuman primates as translational surrogates for the study of human diseases.
 A colony of approximately 1,000 nonhuman primates of several species is maintained to provide ample material for students interested in nonhuman primate biology.

 In addition, specialized colonies of rodents and other species are also used in conjunction with other biomedical research programs at Wake Forest University.